mdbergmann/cl-gserver/README.md

 Actors kind of live within an `actor-context`.
-An `actor-context` contains a collection (of actors) and defines a Common Lisp protocol that spawns a set of generic functions.
+An `actor-context` contains a collection (of actors) and defines a Common Lisp protocol that defines a set of generic functions for creating, removing and finding actors in an `actor-context`.

 There are two 'things' that host an `actor-context`.
 This
 is:

-1.  the `asys:actor-system`.
-Creating actors on the `asys:actor-system` will create root actors.
+1.  the `actor-system`.
+Creating actors on the `actor-system` will create root actors.
-2.  the `act:actor`.
+2.  the `actor`.
 Creating actors on the context of an actor will create a child actor.

-Here we now use the `ac:actor-context` protocol/API nicknamed `ac`.
+Let's create an actor.

 ```elisp
 (act:actor-of (*system* "answerer")